How to Fix Flat Beer Perfectly: Save Your Brew!

 What Does Sunlight Do to Beer?

 Sunlight causes beer to become “light-struck” or “skunky,” resulting in unpleasant smells and tastes.
-UV rays from sunlight react with hop compounds in the beer, producing sulfur compounds.
+UV rays from sunlight can react with hop compounds to produce sulfur compounds.
 To prevent this, store beer in a cool, dark place away from light.

 How Do You Reduce Fizz in Beer?

-To reduce fizz in beer, pour it into a wide-mouthed glass, allowing more carbonation to escape.
+To reduce fizz in beer, pour it into a wide-mouthed glass to allow more carbonation to escape.
 Let the beer sit for a few minutes before drinking.
 Alternatively, stir the beer gently with a spoon to release excess carbonation quickly.

 Conclusion